FAQ

 What does Purewa mean?
 How long has Purewa been a cemetery and crematorium?

-Purewa means an elevated place or high point of land.
-Before Purewa was established in 1889, local Maori tribes erected watch towers on the elevated land to protect their crops, houses and people from invading tribes, on what is now Purewa Cemetery.
+Purewa is a common 19th century spelling of pourewa, meaning a raised platform or high point of land in the Māori language.
+Before Purewa Cemetery was established in 1889, local Māori tribes erected watch towers on the elevated land to protect their crops, houses and people.
+Purewa Cemetery is situated on this land today.